nicholascarey/respfun/README.md

 This package is a collection of functions for use with respirometry data and experiments.
 More will be added with time.
 Not intended to be a fully featured R package, just a collection of handy functions.
-Similar functions may be available in other packages and work perfectly well.
-I find it more useful to write my own as a learning exercise.
+Similar functions may be available in other packages and work perfectly well, I just find it useful to write my own as a learning exercise.

 ### Installation